 It's important to know that every school doesn't collect their winnings and scurry away to their home campus, though.
 Bowl game payouts are paid to each participating college football conference, which is then divided up to every school in that conference.

 Since the inception of the CFP, the money gets distributed a little bit differently than the BCS.
-Here is the revenue distribution for the six major bowl games: the Sugar Bowl, Fiesta Bowl, Orange Bowl, Peach Bowl, Rose Bowl and Cotton Bowl -- and the rest of the sport's bowl games.
+Here is the revenue distribution for the six major bowl games -- the Sugar Bowl, Fiesta Bowl, Orange Bowl, Peach Bowl, Rose Bowl and Cotton Bowl -- and the rest of the sport's bowl games.

 New Year's Six Bowl Game Payouts